Filter by Category

 Credit: Non-Credit or 1.0 Undergraduate Credit (See Below)

-Al Gury, Professor of Painting and Drawing at PAFA and noted author of Alla Prima, Color for Painters, and Foundations of Drawing, presents this in-depth approach to the skills, materials, colors, history, and techniques of alla prima portrait painting and drawing.
-Working from photographs, masterworks, or available models, learn concepts that will not only improve your portrait painting and drawing, but also grow your confidence in your artistic practice.
-Video demonstrations, images, and written instructions on the online learning platform Canvas will be supplemented by critiques and weekly discussions.
-Oil painting will be the primary focus, but all media are welcome as well as all levels of experience.
-Class meetings will be held on Zoom, and Canvas will be used for assignments and class content.
+Al Gury, noted author ofAlla Prima: A Contemporary Guide to Traditional Direct Paintingand Color for Painters: A Guide to Traditions and Practice amongst other works, presents this in-depth approach to the skills, materials, colors, history, and techniques of direct landscape painting.
+Working from photographs, master works, or available on-site images, learn concepts that will not only improve your landscape painting but also grow your in confidence in your artistic practice.
+Video demonstrations, images, and written instructions on Canvas will be supplemented by critiques and weekly Zoom discussions.
+Oil painting will be the primary focus, but all media are welcome.

 Optional: This course is available for 1.0 undergraduate credit for $595.
 Select credit option with price adjustment when registering.

-Register by: July 8
+Register by: July 7

 Materials List

-Summer 2024 CE Policy Guide, including withdrawal/refund policies
+Summer 2025 CE Policy Guide, including withdrawal/refund policies

 Information for PAFA CE Online Courses